The Best Choice for UL924 RIB® Relays

 Now would be a good time to mention our ESRB model.
 It does everything I mentioned above, but it mounts inside the ballast channel instead of a knockout.

-For more information on our full line of UL924 Emergency Lighting Bypass/Shunt Relays, visit our website.
+For more information on our full line of UL924 RIB® Relays for Emergency Lighting, feel free to contact us.